UFO sightings in outer space: Incidents

 Within the UFO community, stories have spread that Neil Armstrong was reported to have witnessed multiple UFOs during Apollo 11.
+Armstrong claimed he saw two blue pale glowing orbs.
 An explanation was that the sightings could have been attributed to jettisoned components.
 Additional stories were accredited to a hoax spread by science fiction writer Otto Binder.
 Buzz Aldrin says his words were taken out of context from an interview in 2005 about the incident.
+Aldrin said that he "observed a light out the window that appeared alongside [the crew]".